 Starting pitcher Shane Wood helped his own cause with a strong effort at the plate as the Bulldogs mauled the visiting Tigers.

-The monthly Grangeville High School Booster Club meeting is set for Monday, March 10, 7 p.m., in the GHS library.
+The Grangeville High School boosters meeting is set for 7 p.m.
+Monday, April 14, in the GHS library.

 Grangeville’s softball squad braved a muddy field last Saturday, April 5, and a tough matchup against 2013 state runner-up McCall to play its first game following a hiatus dating back to 2012.